xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

  touch with the creative culture that drew me into programming in the first place: 3D graphics, SIGGRAPH journals, cyberpunk science fiction - all that good stuff.
 <br><br>
-So I quit my day job, [put SceneJS on GitHub](https://github.com/xeolabs/scenejs), and devoted my time to getting back into 3D programming, using WebGL.
+So I quit my job, [put SceneJS on GitHub](https://github.com/xeolabs/scenejs), and devoted my time to getting back into 3D programming, using WebGL.

 ## 2009: SceneJS Powering the BioDigital Human